shipshapecode/website-nuxt/content/blog/posts/2021-03-11-getting-started-with-serverless.md

 npx serverless
 ```

-Follow the prompts and this will give you a basic serverless project with all you need to get started.
+If we follow the prompts, this will give us a basic serverless project with all we need to get started.
 We can change the `serverless.yml` to define our function and the handler specifically for HTTP requests by adding the following:

 ```yaml
 functions: